-Debbie is Senior Vice President, Member Services for the Council of Michigan Foundations where she leads the team that provides CMF members with its core suite of services and special initiatives.
+Debbie is Executive Vice President and Chief Operating Officer for the Council of Michigan Foundations where she leads the team that provides CMF members with its core suite of services and special initiatives.
 As a member of the Leadership Team, she also plays a vital role in the development, coordination and implementation of both the Board of Trustees’ strategic vision for CMF and the annual Plan of Work.

 Prior to joining the CMF staff in December 2012, Debbie was with a CMF member foundation, Rotary Charities of Traverse City, for six years.
 Her primary role was to lead the design and development of the capacity building arm of the foundation, NorthSky Nonprofit Network, as a sustainable model integrated into what became the foundation’s new strategic framework.
 As NorthSky’s executive director, she led the development of services to Northern Michigan nonprofit organizations and government including professional development, consulting, convening, backbone support, project management, strategic partnership and network formation, and connection to resources.
 Prior positions ranged from co-founding board member, managing director & CEO of the Youth Orchestra of the Americas, an organization working in twenty countries of the Americas, to executive director of the Elgin Symphony (IL) to Assistant Manager of the New York Philharmonic to President of McKeon & Associates Inc, where much work focused on developing public-private partnerships and new arts-related initiatives on six continents.